jasonbcox/rocket/README.md

 # ROCKET Engine - Rapidly Operational Creation Kit with Extensible Toolsets
 ===========================================================

 ROCKET Engine is a work-in-progress software development engine geared towards the rapid development of graphical applications, such as video games.
 The engine includes a few extensions to the C++ core language, a math library, a OpenGL render, and a set of native-code testing macros.
+For more information and documentation, see the Doxygen docs.

 ## License